 Retrofitting insulation in the sides are often more complicated due to cabinets, galley, salon etc, but absolutely well worth it if you can.
 The more you insulate, the less energy you’ll use.

 Insulation is a one time job and fee – heating and AC is an ongoing cost.
-And it’s noisy.
+And it’s often noisy.

 The type of insulation you’re after is something with a closed cell structure, not regular Rockwool or similar.
 A closed cell structure is the only type of insulation that is suitable for marine application, as it will prevent it soaking up water and moisture, bacterial growth etc.